alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 dependencies, plus the immediate dependencies of all of its immediate dependencies, and so on.

-In the two graphs below, the one on the left highlights in cyan the immediate dependencies of `a`, whereas the one on the right highlights in cyan the dependency closure of `a`.
+The first graph below highlights in cyan the immediate dependencies of `a` and the second graph highlights `a`'s dependency closure.

 <div style="display:flex">